- Chart

 Total Addressable Market (TAM)

-The TAM for the restaurant industry in China is estimated to be in the hundreds of billions of US dollars and is expected to continue growing.
-Yum China is well-positioned to capture a significant share of this market due to its extensive presence and brand recognition.
+The total addressable market for the restaurant industry in China is estimated to be hundreds of billions of dollars.
+Yum China is positioned to capture a significant portion of this TAM through its various brands and expansion strategies.

 Upturn SWOT Analysis